MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/mof-based.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  This article shows how you can write a MOF-based DSC Resource with a script module and a schema file. ms.date: 08/15/2022
 title:  Authoring a MOF-based DSC Resource
-description: >
-  This article shows how you can write a MOF-based DSC Resource with a script module and a schema file.
 ---

 # Authoring a MOF-based DSC Resource

-> Applies To: PowerShell 7.2

 This article shows how you can create a MOF-based DSC Resource by writing a schema and developing a script module  to manage an IIS website.